 Directions

-- Mix dry ingredients: In a bowl, whisk together the flour, baking powder, and salt.
+- Mix dry ingredients: In a bowl, whisk together flour, baking powder, and salt.
 Set aside.

-- Cream butter and sugars: In a large mixing bowl, cream together the softened butter, granulated sugar, and brown sugar until light and fluffy.
+- Cream butter and sugars: In a big mixing bowl, beat the butter, granulated sugar, and brown sugar until light and fluffy.

-- Incorporate eggs and vanilla: Add the eggs one at a time, mixing well after each addition, then stir in the vanilla extract.
+- Add eggs and vanilla: Crack in the eggs one at a time, mixing after each, then stir in the vanilla extract.

-- Chilling the dough: Cover the dough and refrigerate for at least 30 minutes to firm it up, making it easier to handle.
+- Chill the dough: Cover it and pop it in the fridge for at least 30 minutes so its easier to handle.

-- Rolling and cutting cookies: On a floured surface, roll out the chilled dough to about ¼ inch thick.
-Use cookie cutters to cut out desired shapes.
+- Roll and cut: On a floured surface, roll dough to about ¼ inch thick.
+Use cutters to make shapes.

-- Cooling and storing cookies: Allow the cookies to cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.
+- Cool and store: Let them sit on the sheet for a few minutes then move to a wire rack to cool completely.

 Baking Tips for Perfection